Frequently asked questions:

 I strongly recommend all beginners take a one2one and private consultation with me.

-They will learn the most important basic principles and in this way I can assess which class would be most suitable for them.
+There to learn the most important basic principles and in this way I can assess which class would be most suitable.

 If you already have experience in Pilates or bodywork methods such as yoga,